Skip to main content

 Can I waterproof my existing paracord bracelet?

 Yes.
 Apply a silicone-based water repellent spray (like Nikwax or Gear Aid ReviveX) to clean, dry paracord.
 Spray evenly, let it cure for 24 hours, and the cord will shed water more effectively.
 This is a DWR (Durable Water Repellent) treatment — it wears off over time and needs reapplication every few months with regular use.
-It does not make the cord fully waterproof, but significantly reduces absorption.
+It does not make the cord fully waterproof, but cuts absorption by roughly half.

 Does getting paracord wet affect its strength?